nuernber/Theia/docs/html/_sources/bibliography.txt

    Perspective-Three-Point Problem for a Direct Computation of Absolute Camera Position and Orientation**, *In Proceedings of The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.
 Colorado Springs, USA.
 June 2011.

 ..
+[Kukelova] Z. Kukelova, M. Bujnak, T. Pajdla. **Real-time Solution to the Absolute Pose Problem with Unknown Radial Distortion and Focal Length**. *In Proceedings of the International Conference on Computer Vision (ICCV) 2013*

+..
 [Leutenegger] S. Leutenegger, M. Chli and R. Siegwart, **BRISK: Binary Robust Invariant Scalable Keypoints**, *In Proceedings of the IEEE International